-Tenure: The legal right to manage a forest management unit (e.g., title, long-term lease, concession) is held at the communal level, AND
+Tenure: The legal right to manage a forest management unit (e.g., title, longterm lease, concession) is held at the communal level, AND i) the community members must be either Ethnic Peoples or traditional peoples, OR ii) the forest management unit meets the smallholder eligibility criterion.

-- i) the community members must be either Indigenous Peoples or traditional peoples, OR - ii) the forest management unit meets the smallholder eligibility criterion. - Management: The community actively manages the forest management unit through a concerted effort (e.g., under a communal forest management plan) OR the community authorizes management of the forest by others (e.g., resource manager, contractors, forest products company). - If the community authorizes management of the forest by others, criterion 1 and either criterion 2 or 3 must be met: - 1.
-The community's own representative institution has legal responsibility for the harvesting operations, AND - 2.
-The community performs the harvesting operations OR - 3.
-The community's own representative institution is responsible for the forest management decisions, and follows and monitors the operations. - NOTE: The forest can be either located in a communal forest and/or on individually-assigned plots, as long as the right to use the forest is communally held (e.g., this is the case for Mexican ejidos, Brazilian sustainable development reserves).
+Management: The community actively manages the forest management unit through a concerted effort (e.g., under a communal forest management plan) OR the community authorizes management of the forest by others (e.g., resource manager, contractors, forest products company).

+If the community authorizes management of the forest by others, criterion 1 and either criterion 2 or 3 must be met:

+1. The community's own representative institution has legal responsibility for the harvesting operations, AND

+2. The community performs the harvesting operations OR

+3. The community's own representative institution is responsible for the forest management decisions, and follows and monitors the operations.

+NOTE: The forest can be either located in a communal forest and/or on individually-assigned plots, as long as the right to use the forest is communally held (e.g., this is the case for Mexican ejidos, Brazilian sustainable development reserves).
+(Source: FSC-ADV-50-003)
-Source: FSC- FSC-ADV-50-003

-- Culturally appropriate [means]: Means/approaches for outreach to target groups that are in harmony with the customs, values, sensitivities, and ways of life of the target audience. - Customary rights: Rights which result from a long series of habitual or customary actions, constantly repeated, which have, by such repetition and by uninterrupted acquiescence, acquired the force of a law within a geographical or sociological unit.
-Source: FSC-STD-01-001 V5-2. - Dispute: An expression of dissatisfaction by any person or organization presented as a complaint relating to its forestry activities or its conformity with the FSC Principles and Criteria, where a response is expected.
-Source: based on FSC-PRO-01-005 V3-0 Processing Appeals.
+Culturally appropriate [mechanism]: Means/approaches for outreach to target groups that are in harmony with the customs, values, sensitivities, and ways of life of the target audience.
+(Source: FSC-STD-01-001 V5-2)

+Customary rights: Rights which result from a long series of habitual or customary actions, constantly repeated, which have, by such repetition and by uninterrupted acquiescence, acquired the force of a law within a geographical or sociological unit.
+(Source: FSC-STD-01-001 V5-2)